Jeffreymaniac/WinterWebPheonix/README.md

 # DesignerJS :
-Controlling the DOM, manipulating variables, styling, and more, is now easier with Master JavaScript Library!
+Designing is better with DesignerJS.

 ## Documentation: